A Jazz Singer In Dallas

-It’s been nearly five years since we drove two cars from Southern California to what would become our home in Dallas, TX.
+It’s been more than six years since we moved halfway across the country to our home in Dallas, TX.

 In the thirty years we lived in California, a lot of things changed there — some for the better, and some not.

-Texas is a far different place, and even more different from the locales of my childhood: Coastal Connecticut and New York City.
+Texas is a far different place, and even more different from the locales of my childhood, New York City and Coastal Connecticut.

 In all of these places, though, one can certainly become enveloped in a strong sense of community.